Briggs Group Taxation Strategy

 - The Group aims for certainty in its tax positions, however, where the tax laws are unclear or subject to interpretation, written advice will be sought to ensure any dispute on the Group’s position on the balance of probability, will be settled in our favour

 - Apply diligent professional care and judgement in management of all risks associated with tax matters.

 - Ensure all dealings with tax authorities are professional, timely and transparent.

 - Be compliant with all anti-bribery legislation.

-The Tax Code of Conduct outlines how Briggs employees and contractors are expected to operate with respect to tax matters in support of the above Group Tax Policy.
-Failure to conform is considered a serious breach of Group policy and subject to disciplinary proceedings which can lead to termination of contract.
+The tax code of conduct outlines how Briggs employees and contractors are expected to operate with respect to tax matters in support of the above Group Tax Policy.
+Failure to conform is considered a serious breach of Group policy and subject to disciplinary proceedings which can lead to dismissal.

 Ultimate responsibility for managing the tax affairs of the Group sits with Board of Directors of Briggs Group Limited; oversight of which is the responsibility of the Finance Director, with day to day management of the Group’s tax affairs delegated between the Controllership and Commercial Finance team.

 The Board receives updates on material tax matters from the Finance Director as they arise.

 Diligent professional care and judgement will be employed to assess tax risks in order to arrive at reasonable conclusions on how risks need to be managed.